wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

 macOS WPK
 ^^^^^^^^^

 Install development tools and compilers.
-In Linux, this can easily be done using your distribution's package manager:
+In Linux, this can easily be done using your distribution package manager:

 For RPM-based distributions: